Multi-Fidelity Reinforcement Learning with Gaussian Processes: Results

 \subsubsection{Effect of fidelity on the number of samples}

-Next, we first study the effect of varying fidelity on the total number of samples and the fraction of the samples collected in the higher fidelity simulator.
-Our hypothesis is that having learned the transition dynamics in the grid-world, the agent will need fewer samples in the higher fidelity Gazebo simulator to find the optimal policy.
-However, as the fidelity of the first simulator decreases, we would need more samples in Gazebo.

-In order to validate this hypothesis, we varied the noise parameter used to simulate the transitions in the grid-world.
+Next, we study the effect of varying the fidelity on the total number of samples and the fraction of the samples collected in the Gazebo simulator.
+Our hypothesis is that as the fidelity of the first simulator decreases, the agent will need more samples in Gazebo.
+In order to validate this hypothesis, we varied the noise added to simulate the transitions in the grid-world.
 The transition model in Gazebo remains the same.
 The total number of samples collected increases as we increase the noise in grid-world (Figure \ref{fig:gp_mfrl_samples}).
-As we increase the noise in the first simulator, the agent learns less accurate transition function leading to more samples collected in Gazebo.
+As we increase the noise in grid-world, the agent learns less accurate transition function leading to more samples collected in Gazebo.
 Not only does the agent need more samples, the ratio of the samples collected in Gazebo to the total number of samples also increases (Figure \ref{fig:gp_mfrl_ratio}).